lbryio/lbry.com/content/news/128-redactedtonight.md

 ![Redacted Tonight](/img/news/redactedtonight-inline.jpeg)

 Lee Camp does it all.
-Comedy, news anchor, in-the-field journalism and vlogs. [@RedactedTonight](https://open.lbry.io/%40RedactedTonight) is like The Daily Show for the next generation, and arguably a marked improvement on the groundwork laid on Comedy Central’s pioneering block of news and satire.
+Comedy, news anchor, in-the-field journalism and vlogs. [@RedactedTonight](https://open.lbry.io/%40RedactedTonight) is like The Daily Show for the next generation, and arguably a marked improvement on the groundwork laid by Comedy Central’s pioneering block of news and satire.

 A staple of the RT America television slate, Redacted Tonight has expanded its reach across the web, and is finally available right in your LBRY app.